 Not every college will have all of these options, but it gives you an idea what you can request.
 Take notes during your visit – after a few college tours, you may forget details or struggle to remember what school something happened at.

 During Your College Visit

-◦ The college tour Think of this as the Spark Notes for the school: It’s a lot of information, but it’s not the same as reading the book.
+Think of your college tour as the Spark Notes for the school: It’s a lot of information, but it’s not the same as reading the book.
 And because there will be a lot of information to absorb, and quickly, take notes, writing down anything that can jog your memory later.
-Feel free to open up U Decide on your iPhone and add the school you’re visiting before your tour starts.
-This way as you learn any facts or stop by a dorm, you can give it a rating, and take a picture and write down any notes or facts your tour guide tells you.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT